Shirisha-18/ECON613/exam-01.md

     ##  9 MIA          11728
     ## 10 DCA           9705

-From the table, we can see that *Chicago O’Hare International Airport (ORD)* had the highest number of flights from NYC, followed closely by Atlanta Hartsfield-Jackson International Airport (ATL) and Los Angeles International Airport (LAX).
+From the table, we can see that **ORD** had the highest number of flights from NYC, followed closely by **ATL** and **LAX**.
 This indicates that these cities were the most popular destinations for travelers flying out of New York City in 2013.

 ### Question 2